nuxt/docs/en/api/configuration-render.md

 > Adds `prefetch` and `preload` links for faster initial page load time.

-You may want to only disable this option if have many pages and routes.
+You may want to only disable this option if you have many pages and routes.

 ## ssr
 - Type: `boolean`